-Many animals gain access to your home through the roof and attic, which are connected by a series of tall trees.
+Tall trees often touch your home’s roof and attic, giving many animals access.
 Long branches serve as a means of transportation as they cross the roof in search of an opening.
-For those who don’t want to cut down the tall trees in their yard, it’s important to trim the branches attached to the roof.
+For those who don’t want to cut down the tall trees in their yard, it’s important to trim the branches coming into contact with the roof.

 Hire Professional Help from On Demand Pest Control

 Get A Full Attic & Home Inspection for FREE by On Demand Pest Control.
-On Demand is a South Florida based pest control company that specializes in providing safe and effective rodent prevention.
+On Demand is a South Florida based pest control company that specializes in providing safe and effective wildlife removal.
 In order to provide the best pest control services possible, our highly-trained staff treats pest control as a scientific endeavor.

 Call us today for a free inspection and no-obligation estimate.
 We’ll be able to get rid of the animals in your attic that are making scratching noises.